QingyingHe08/TMUAV/README.md

 This repository provides the datasets used in the paper
 **“Scalable management of unmanned aerial vehicle traffic in dense urban low-altitude airspace”**,

+The study develops a real-time, market-based framework for allocating low-altitude airspace among competing UAV operators and evaluates its performance using large-scale urban airspace scenarios and nationwide logistics data from China.
+The empirical analyses illustrate the efficiency and accessibility gains enabled by systematic UAV traffic management.

-The datasets support the empirical analyses in the *Discussion* section, including:
+The datasets support the empirical analyses in the *Results* and *Discussion* section, including:
 1. Efficiency gains of UAV deployment in high-demand urban logistics
 2. First- and last-mile delivery performance across cities
 3. Accessibility and equity impacts in remote and mountainous regions